-Any activity which results in a temporary or permanent disturbance to or the removal of any vegetation from the ground up within woodlands depicted on the Regulated Woodlands Map, a temporary or permanent disturbance to or the removal of any tree 36" d.b.h. or greater or of a designated historic or a specimen tree requires a Woodland Use Permit.
+Any activity which results in a temporary or permanent disturbance to or the removal of any vegetation from the ground up within woodlands depicted on the Regulated Woodlands Map, a temporary or permanent disturbance to or the removal of any tree 36" diameter at breast height (d.b.h.) or greater or of a designated historic or a specimen tree requires a Woodland Use Permit.
 An applicant should refer to Chapter 37 of the Code of Ordinances for specific requirements.

-WHAT NEEDS TO BE SUBMITTED TO BEGIN THE FORMAL WOODLAND USE PERMIT REVIEW PROCESS FOR PROJECTS REQUIRING SITE PLAN APPROVAL?
+WHAT NEEDS TO BE SUBMITTED TO BEGIN THE FORMAL WOODLAND USE PERMIT REVIEW PROCESS FOR PROJECTS REQUIRING SITE PLAN APRPOVAL?

-- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at www.cityofnovi.org) - A completed Woodlands Affidavit (found in Attachment A and at www.cityofnovi.org) - na Ten sets of signed and sealed size 24" x 36" folded plans included as part of the Preliminary Site Plan submittal package depicting the regulated woodlands line, all regulated trees (size and type) and a tree replacement plan (if applicable).
+- A completed Application for Site Plan and Land Use Approval (found in Attachment A and at cityofnovi.org) listing the exact acreage of regulated woodlands on site - Eight sets of signed and sealed size 24" x 36" folded plans included as part of the Preliminary Site Plan submittal package depicting the regulated woodlands line, all regulated trees (size and type) and a tree replacement plan (if applicable).

 A woodlands survey plan will be required as part of the plan sets.
 Trees should be numbered using paint, tags on fishline or other pre-approved methods which do not have the potential to damage the tree.
 For trees with multiple stems, each trunk/stem will need to be measured providing that at least one stem has a d.b.h. of 8" or greater.
-Site designs submitted should represent the best alternative that saves the most amount and highest quality woodlands.
+Site designs submitted should represent the best alternative that saves the greatest number of and highest quality woodlands.

-A check payable to the City of Novi for review fees.
-(Fees will be calculated as part of the Preliminary Site Plan review submittal.
-An invoice will be forwarded to the applicant by City staff)
+Fees will be calculated as part of the Preliminary Site Plan review submittal.
+An invoice will be forwarded to the applicant by City staff and fees must be paid before reviews are issued.